 The company was founded in 2003, in Athens, Greece, bringing together the expertise of Greek filmmakers, producers and media specialists.

-In parallel, cross-media projects ‘Twice a Stranger', 'A Balkan Tale' and 'War & Peace in the Balkans' produced with leading museums and educational institutions in the UK, Germany, Sweden, Egypt, Turkey, Cyprus and the Balkans, have sought to influence public perceptions of the Ottoman Empire across the Balkans, by using recent historical research to help resolve political conflict.
+In parallel, cross-media projects and exhibitions Twice a Stranger, A Balkan Tale, War & Peace in the Balkans and Metsovo 1900 produced with leading museums, foundations and educational institutions in the UK, Germany, Sweden, Egypt, Turkey, Cyprus and the Balkans, have sought to influence public perceptions of the Ottoman Empire across the Balkans, by using recent historical research to help resolve political conflict.
 Cross-media exhibition History Lost traced the looting of archaelogical sites around the world, demonstarting how objects lose their historic value when taken out of their native setting.

-Anemon is a member company of the 'Documentary Campus', based in Munich and Berlin.
+Anemon is a member company of the Documentary Campus, based in Munich and Berlin.